Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_47.mp3"></audio>

-Rob I have a reservation.
+Rob:  I have a reservation.
-Receptionist    How do you spell it?
+Rec:  How do you spell it?
-Receptionist    Sorry?
+Rec:  Sorry?
-Receptionist    Thank you.
+Rec:  Thank you.

-Waiter  Good morning.
+Waiter:  Good morning.
-Waiter  How can I help you?
+Waiter:  How can I help you?
-Jenny   A table for tomorrow, please.
+Jenny:  A table for tomorrow, please.
-Jenny   That’s right.
+Jenny:  That’s right.

 # 2A

+# -- ToDo --

 ## 2.1 / V 117  -  Nationalities